Topic Specific Vocabulary

 - The name of the game in learning to play an instrument is practice.

-Win some lose some – normal condition to loose some match or contest
+Win some lose some – said to express consolation or resignation after failure in a contest

-- We had to shut the business down this week , but in this industry , you win some and lose some.
+We had to shut the business down this week, but the food industry, you win some and lose some.

-Be out of your league – when the other competitors are far superior to you.
+Be out of your league – when competitors are far superior to you.

-- Winning the cricket match this year is out of our league this time.
+- Winning the cricket match this year against Australia is out of league for Pakistan.

 Badminton – sport played by a racquet